 Visiting Chelsea Flower Show

 • If you are an RHS member, you can get discounted tickets.

-• All day tickets are the most expensive, but there are limited time tickets available that offer much cheaper entry fees from Tuesday to Friday at 3.30pm and then 5.30pm.
+• All day tickets are the most expensive, but there are limited-time tickets available that offer much cheaper entry fees from Tuesday to Friday at 3.30 pm and then 5.30 pm.

-• They only sell all day tickets for Saturday, so it is much cheaper to visit on one of the weekdays.
-This time of year in London is daylight savings, so it is light to about 9pm, so the later tickets still provide you plenty of light hours.
+• They only sell all-day tickets for Saturday, so it is much cheaper to visit on one of the weekdays.
+This time of year in London is daylight savings, so it is light to about 9 pm, so the later tickets still provide you plenty of light hours.

-Buying plants: At the end of the Chelsea Flower Show there are many bargains to be had as sellers are desperate to get rid of their wares before heading home.
-Although Saturday is one of the more expensive ticket days (as you can only purchase all day passes), it is when you get the best prices.
-However, we visited on the Friday evening and items were already being marked down, so you can still get a bargain on the Friday afternoon.
+Buying plants: At the end of the Chelsea Flower Show, there are many bargains to be had as sellers are desperate to get rid of their wares before heading home.
+Although Saturday is one of the more expensive ticket days (as you can only purchase all-day passes), it is when you get the best prices.
+However, we visited on the Friday evening, and items were already being marked down, so you can still get a bargain on the Friday afternoon.

-Food and drink: As you may expect, food and drink are very expensive at Chelsea Garden Show.
+Food and drink: As you may expect, food and drink are very expensive at the Chelsea Garden Show.
 As it is usually hot at this time of year so take a water bottle with you.
 Save money on food by taking a picnic with you.

 Visiting Chelsea Flower Show Visiting Chelsea Flower Show

 We visited on the Friday afternoon.
 It was gloriously hot and sunny as we headed in.
 We decided to start our visit at the outside garden displays and watched as the designers were being interviewed on TV.
 Each garden took us to a unique place, from formal gardens to natural seaside cottage gardens.
-I really enjoyed the interactive sensory garden where the sound vibrations that could be felt underfoot and caused ripples in the water.
+I really enjoyed the interactive sensory garden where the sound vibrations could be felt underfoot and caused ripples in the water.
 But my favourite gardens were the less formal, natural cottage gardens.

 As well as the outdoor garden displays, there was also a huge flower exhibition in the covered Great Pavilion, with gorgeous, colourful displays of flowers in full bloom.
-As well as the themed displays there were also lots of exhibitors with their collections on show hoping to capture the attention of passersby with their blooms.
+As well as the themed displays, there were also lots of exhibitors with their collections on show, hoping to capture the attention of passersby with their blooms.
 If I had a bigger garden, then I think I would have ended up walking away with bags of bulbs and plants.
-There were so many different varieties to choose from, but some of my favourites were the many cactus in bloom, the roses, and my all-time favourite, the alliums.
+There were so many different varieties to choose from, but some of my favourites were the many cacti in bloom, the roses, and my all-time favourite, the alliums.

+Visiting Chelsea Flower Show